Introduction / History

 The Loko of Sierra Leone are less than half Muslim; however, a majority of them are ethnic religionists, practicing their traditional pagan beliefs.
 A small segment of the population is Christian.

-Many of the Loko are superstitious and believe in witches who can be either male or female.
+Many of the Loko believe in witches who can be either male or female.
 These witches are believed to derive pleasure from causing accidents and spreading sickness among the tribe.
 As a result, many Loko fear the witches and carry charms or medicines with them to ward off their evil acts.